 Integration with DevOps workflow

-Amazon EKS integrates seamlessly with DevOps workflows, enabling developers to incorporate Kubernetes-based applications into their continuous integration and continuous deployment (CI/CD) pipelines.
+Amazon EKS integrates seamlessly with DevOps workflows, enabling developers to incorporate Kubernetes-based applications into their CI/CD pipelines.

 Conclusion

-Amazon Elastic Kubernetes Service (EKS) empowers organizations to leverage the full capabilities of Kubernetes for container orchestration, providing a managed and scalable platform that simplifies the deployment and operation of containerized applications in the AWS cloud.
+Amazon EKS empowers organizations to leverage the full capabilities of Kubernetes for container orchestration, providing a managed and scalable platform that simplifies the deployment and operation of containerized applications in the AWS cloud.

 AWS App2Container and AWS Copilot

-Introduction to AWS App2Container and AWS Copilot: